blake-regalia/gulp-soda.js/README.md

             'develop: copy',
         ],
         bundle: [
-            '[all]: less jade browserify',  // set default task to run all build tasks 'less',
+            // first task is default for that target '[all]: less jade browserify',  // using '[' ']' around the name creates an empty recipe that runs its dependencies
+            'less',
             'jade',
             'browserify',